IBM-Blockchain/vehicle-manufacture/README.md

 This should open each of the demonstration pages in your default browser.

+(Note: This repository is designed to run using fixed versions of Hyperledger Fabric and Composer rather than the latest cuts.
+Installation may result in npm warnings)

 ## Running the car builder application on your phone
 The car builder application can be run on a smart phone by following the instructions available on the [ionic website](https://ionicframework.com/docs/intro/deploying/)